oddbird/css-sandbox/src/toggles/explainer.md

 button.save {
   /* triggers can define arbitrary states */
-  toggle-trigger: page saving;
+  toggle-trigger: page set saving;
 }
 ```

 New states defined by a trigger
-would not have a number/name association,
+do not have any number/name association,
-and would fall 'outside' the default cycle behavior.
+and fall 'outside' the default cycle behavior.
-From there we would have to decide
-if the default trigger event either:

-- has no effect
-- acts as a temporary 'maximum' value
-  (so that events follow the established
-  from-maximum transition described by either
-  `linear`, `sticky`, or the default cycle behavior)
+They are considered active states,
+but 'above the maximum' for the sake of incrementing,
+and 'below the minimum' for the sake of decrementing.

 {% note %}
 There have been many discussions about